Context and Pixel Aware Large Language Model for Video Quality Assessment: Experiments

 \subsection{Experiment Results}

 Table~\ref{tab:ytb_vp9} compares the VQA model accuracy and robustness on the YT-Compress dataset, evaluating by SRCC/PLCC on mean opinion scores (MOS) and differential mean opinion scores (DMOS), and flip rate (FR) on pairs of compression variants.
-We can see \modelname{} achieves superior performance on all three dimensions.
+We can see CP-LLM achieves superior performance on all three dimensions.
 Specifically, it surpasses Q-Align, another MLLM-based approach.
-This suggests that \modelname{} not only excels in making accurate quality assessments for single videos but is also sensitive at detecting distortions within the same contents.
+This suggests that CP-LLM not only excels in making accurate quality assessments for single videos but is also sensitive to detecting distortions within the same content.
 Moreover, although trained exclusively with H.264 compression, the model demonstrates notable robustness to the VP9 compression present in the YT-Compress dataset.

 The cross-dataset MOS correlations are shown in Table~\ref{tab:cross}.
-These four datasets represent highly challenging and recent VQA benchmarks, with content that diverges substantially from the LSVQ training set. \modelname{} achieves a top-$2$ ranking across these four datasets, demonstrating satisfactory generalization capabilities.
+These four datasets represent highly challenging and recent VQA benchmarks, with content that diverges substantially from the LSVQ training set.
+CP-LLM achieves a top-$2$ ranking across these four datasets, demonstrating satisfactory generalization capabilities.

-Table~\ref{tab:pairwise} shows the flip rate results observed across $20$ distinct compression variants of the LSVQ-test-1080p dataset, aiming to evaluate the fine-grained distortion sensitivity. \modelname{} showcases superior sensitivity to pixel-level distortions, outperforming all other models.
-This highlights the efficacy of \modelname{}'s architecture and comprehensive training strategy in capturing pixel-level artifacts.
-Notably, prominent models such as Gemini 2.0, considered a leading MLLM, and DOVER, a SOTA VQA model, exhibit limitations in reliably distinguishing small pixel-level distortions.
-This suggests that in the absence of the proposed quality-related pairwise training, even highly capable models may struggle with such fine-grained perceptual distinctions.
+Table~\ref{tab:pairwise} shows the flip rate results observed across $20$ distinct compression variants of the LSVQ-test-1080p dataset, aiming to evaluate the fine-grained distortion sensitivity.
+CP-LLM showcases superior sensitivity to pixel-level distortions, outperforming all other models.
+This highlights the efficacy of CP-LLM's architecture and comprehensive training strategy in capturing pixel-level artifacts.

-In addition to the quantitative results presented above, qualitative examples are provided to further illustrate \modelname{}'s capabilities.
-Figure~\ref{fig:single_example} demonstrates that when performing inference with a single input, \modelname{} can generate detailed descriptions of content and quality, accompanied by a predicted score.
-Figure~\ref{fig:pairwise_example} illustrates that during inference with pairwise inputs, \modelname{} is capable of determining which input exhibits superior quality and provides precise quality scores for each input.